john2912/courses-test-sql-server-performance/chapter1.md

 Can we create a database?

+**This code works if you run it in two stages: creating a database first, then querying.
+It doesn't work if you run it in one go.**

+Presumably the problem is that the two statements need to be separated by `GO` commands.
+See [feature request](https://trello.com/c/PHJFOQ0N/94-support-t-sql-go-keyword).

 *** =instructions

 - Run the code to create a database named `mydb` using `CREATE DATABASE`.